 Every member of the Alliance has a shared responsibility toward improving the quality of the environment in which they practice their craft and skills.
 By agreeing to be a member of the Alliance you have agreed to refrain from conduct which is detrimental to our aims and objectives.

 The prohibited conduct that is listed below is not an inclusive list, as the Alliance cannot, with reliable foresight, determine what inappropriate conduct under every circumstance may be.
-Moreover, the Alliance does not limit its right to discipline or expel members for any misconduct.
+Moreover, the Alliance does not limit its right to discipline or expel members for any misconduct or conduct considered inappropriate.

-The Alliance maintains the right to terminate it’s members at any time and for any reason, with or without notice and with or without a reason especially when someone is hurt, physically or emotionally.
+The Alliance maintains the right to terminate it’s members at any time and for any reason, with or without notice and with or without a reason especially when someone is hurt, physically, mentally or emotionally.

-A complaint to the Alliance or violation of the prohibited conduct set forth below, or any other conduct deemed inappropriate by the Board and contravenes the Code of Conduct Policy, may subject the member to disciplinary action, including oral or written warnings, suspension or possible expulsion.
-If you have doubts about your personal conduct or that of any fellow member, immediately consult your Leader or the Board for clarification.
+A complaint to the Alliance, or violation of the prohibited conduct set forth below, or any other conduct deemed inappropriate by the Board and contravenes the Code of Conduct Policy, may subject the member to disciplinary action, including oral or written warnings, suspension or possible expulsion.
+If you have doubts about your personal conduct or that of any fellow member, immediately consult the Board for clarification.

-The following list contains examples of conduct considered improper which may result in discipline, including expulsion.
-Again, note this is not a complete list and understand that other unlisted behaviours may also result in discipline.
+The following list contains examples of conduct considered improper.
+This is not a complete list and understand that other unlisted behaviours may also result in discipline.

 3. Theft or destruction of Alliance property or that of visitors, clients or fellow members.

-9. Failure to follow, or general neglect of, the Alliance Constitution, Safety Rules, Policies,
+9. Failure to follow, or general neglect of, the Alliance Constitution, Rules, Policies, Procedures and Directives.
+Any Alliance Guidelines are issued as advice and are optional.

 10. Excessive tardiness or absences.